 Regular use of olive oil treatments keep the earwax waxy and soft and stop it from drying out.
 It also keeps the ear canals lubricated to help move the wax to the outside of the ears.
 A drop or two every couple of days helps out when both blocked and unblocked.
 Treatments are available from chemists or supermarkets at a low cost.
 Don’t just run to the cupboards and grab that bottle of extra virgin cooking olive oil!
 Medical olive oil is sterilised to get rid of any unwanted bugs inside.

 Sometimes a hot shower and a fine blast of water from the showerhead can help get the blockage moving again.
 Failing that home kits are sold containing a rubber bulb, which when filled with warm water can shoot the water into the ear.
 Care needs to be taken to not use water too hot to cause burns or use a pressure too high to cause more damage to the inner ear.

 The motion of the jaw chewing can help to get the blockage moving along the ear canal, and swallowing the saliva can cause pressure imbalances which equalise through the ears, much like when you are on a plane, and your ears pop.
 I often find that this method really helps, more than some of the other methods, plus it’s the cheapest!
 If the gum isn’t your thing, try sucking on a hard boiled sweet this will work in much the same way.

-What not to do to unblock blocked ears
+How not to unblock ears

 Use of cotton wool buds or Q-tips is a no-no!
 Same with any other which involves insertion into the ear.
 Most of the time, this can cause the blockage to travel further down mostly just makes matters worse.
 Too far and the cotton wool bud can actually puncture the eardrum, which is a severe issue, so best not to!